ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 # Software Instructions

 Since we use a CSI camera, we need to use picamera2.
-The problem with this is that we use ROS2 and picamera2 cannot be installed in ROS2 docker container.
+The problem with this is that we use ROS2 and picamera2 cannot be installed in a ROS2 docker container.

 There are 3 possible solutions:

 **Option1:** Use USB camera instead of CSI camera.
-USB camera can be accessed without picamera2.
+A USB camera can be accessed without picamera2.

 **Option2:** Split the project into two parts:
 - Create a ROS2 node that runs in Raspberry pi host (instead of inside docker container).
-This node publishes camera related data
+This node publishes camera-related data
 - Create the main ROS2 project in the docker container.
 It subscribes the topic that publishes camera data.
 It contains the main logic of the project.

-**Option3:** Create the whole ROS2 project in Raspberry pi host.
+**Option3:** Create the whole ROS2 project in a Raspberry pi host.
 It can access camera via picamera2.
 It also subscribes topics published by third-party ROS nodes in ROS2 container

 *Note: Both option 2 and 3 require us to build a ROS2 environment from source in Raspberry Pi OS.*